Tesfa8186/Express-Challenge/README.md

 This Note Taker application helps the user to write and save any notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+My task was to build the back end, connect the two, and then deploy the entire application to Heroku.